ToBlick/cs101/content/syllabus.md

 ### Tutoring

 Tutors for this course are waiting to answer your questions, either on our message board or during dedicated tutoring hours.
 Use tutoring for more involved questions and when you prefer a more immeidate answer.

-Tutoring hours (all times in Eastern Time):

-- TBD
+The tutors are an amazing resource.
+Ask them often

+Tutoring hours can be found on [Brightspace](https://brightspace.nyu.edu).

 ### Talk with the instructor